Andonome/stories/rules.md

     1. Throwing distance.
     2. Shouting distance.
     3. Line of sight.
-- Duration: the spell lasts for a long time (but the material can still disappear).
+- Durable: the spell lasts for a long time (but the material can still disappear).
 The standard duration is 1 Scene.
     0. Remainder of Season
     1. Cycle (3 years)
     2. Full Chronicle.
     3. Permanent.
-- Duplication: the spell replicates many times.
+- Duplicated: the spell replicates many times.
     * If the caster is making new targets, the spell creates a number of targets equal to the MP spent.
     * If the spell targets existing targets, the spell affects a number of targets equal to total 'MP!'.